-Units covered include:
+Units covered include:-

-Anatomy and Physiology Fitness Training and Programming Professional Development in the Sports Industry Practical Sports Performance
+- Anatomy and Physiology

+- Fitness Training and Programming

+- Professional Development in the Sports Industry

+- Practical Sports Performance

 Assessment is through four units, three of which are mandatory.
-Two of the four units are examined externally The styles of external assessment used for qualifications in the Sport suite are: examinations - all learners take the same assessment at the same time, normally with a written outcome set tasks - learners take the assessment during a defined window and demonstrate understanding through completion of a vocational task.
+Two of the four units are examined externally examinations - all learners take the same assessment at the same time, normally with a written outcome set tasks - learners take the assessment during a defined window and demonstrate understanding through completion of a vocational task.